Adrian Martinez (American football): College career

+Nebraska

 2018

 First-year Nebraska head coach Scott Frost named Martinez the starting quarterback heading into the 2018 season opener, making him the first true freshman to ever begin a season as the starting quarterback at Nebraska.
 In the Cornhuskers' opening game against Colorado, Martinez threw for 187 yards, one touchdown, and an interception, and added 117 rushing yards and two rushing touchdowns on the ground.
 Nebraska lost the game 33–28.
 Martinez went down with a knee injury in the final minutes of the Colorado game, an injury that also caused him to miss the following game against Troy, which also ended in a loss for Nebraska.
 Martinez returned from injury but could not help the Cornhuskers return to winning form, as the team lost its first six games of the year for the worst start to a season in program history.
 Martinez's first career win came against Minnesota, where he threw for 276 yards and three passing touchdowns, and ran for another touchdown on the ground in the 53–28 victory.
 He was named Big Ten Co-Freshman of the Week (with Rondale Moore) for the performance.
 Martinez earned two more Big Ten Freshman of the Week honors following a loss to Ohio State on November 3 and a victory over Illinois on November 10.

 Martinez finished his freshman season with 2,617 passing yards, 17 passing touchdowns, and eight interceptions.
 He added 629 rushing yards and eight rushing touchdowns on the ground.
 He finished sixth in the Big Ten Conference in passing yards and total touchdowns, and was fourth in passer rating.